 Despite Dead Space 2 selling more than two million copies in its first week alone, lifetime sales failed to meet company expectations.
 Similar can be said for Dead Space 3 which reportedly sold fewer units than its predecessor, selling just over 600,000 copies in its first month.

-Enthusiasm for a new entry has only grown over the years since the last game released in 2013.
+Enthusiasm for a new entry has only grown over the years since the last game was released in 2013.
 However, there’s no guarantee that we’ll ever see a Dead Space 4 due to previous sales.
 If the remake fails to exceed EA’s expectations, it wouldn’t be advisable to hold your breath for a fourth entry.

 On the other hand, if the remake sells exceptionally well, an entirely new game could very well be on the cards.
 The studio could also opt to remake Dead Space 2 or take the series in another direction.

 Motive Studios is leading development on the Dead Space remake.
 This Canadian team, founded in 2015, co-developed 2017’s Star Wars Battlefront II before releasing its first full title with Star Wars Squadrons in 2020.